Tommyshub/flask-movie-project/readme.md

 <br/>

-This is something that my mentor Reuben Ferrante advicced me to impliment at the start of the project and he showed me where I could read how to do it.
-I wrote one function for each error code at first but Reuben showed me how I could do it with less repetition.
+This is something that my mentor Reuben Ferrante adviced me to implement at the start of the project and he showed me where I could read how to do it.
+I wrote one function for each error code at first, but Reuben showed me how I could do it with less repetition.

 <br/>